MoeinT/CI-best-practices/README.md

 #### See more
 - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)

 ### isort
--
-### Black
--
+- Check out [this](https://github.com/programmingwithalex/pylinter) repository on how to check the above errors using CI/CD actions.

 ### Pylint
 -

 ## Solutions

 ### Black
 Linters such as pycodestyle or flake8 show whether your code is according to PEP8 format, which is the official Python style guide.
 But the problem is that it gives a burden to the developers to fix this formatting style.
-Here Black comes into play not only does it report format errors but also fixes them.
+Here **Black** comes into play not only does it report format errors but also fixes them.
 How to use black to reformat your .py files:
 - Install black using: ```$ pip install black```
 - Reformat your code using ```$ black name_of_your_file.py```

 Read more about black [here](https://github.com/psf/black) in the documentation.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-### CI/CD actions
+### Black on CI/CD actions
-- You can check for all the above errors using CI/CD actions.
-Check out the [this](https://github.com/programmingwithalex/pylinter) repository
+- You can use black to check if a specific .py file (or all .py files within a repository) have the standard format.
+Use the ```black --check --diff file_name.py``` command.
+You can also use the ```black . --check --diff``` command to check for all the files.